Kaka5hi/frontendmentor-challenges/base-apparel-coming-soon-master/ReadMe.md

 ## My process

 I always start with deciding how many sections I need to build the layout, then divide those sections in divs(block level elements in HTML) which makes the work easy.
-I prefer writing whole HTML first and then jumping on CSS because it provide structure visually and makes styling easy.
+I prefer writing whole HTML first and then jumping on CSS because it provides visual structure and makes styling easy.
 For CSS part basic stuff first like - importing fonts/icons asap, set some default styling.
 I'm quite comfortable with Flexbox, so use that most of the times, but I can also achieve the same layout with Grid as well.
-My approach is simple if their are 2-3 sections side by side I can easily adjust them using flexbox and if they exceeds in number I prefer using Grid.
+My approach is simple if design/layout is simple use Flexbox else Grid.

 ### Built with